com-480-data-visualization/betterlife/README.md

 ### Problematic

-Our visualization aims to clearly illustrate and explore how OECD countries compare with each other across the 11 dimensions of current well-being defined by the OECD How’s Life? database.
+Our visualization aims to clearly illustrate and explore how OECD countries compare with each other across the 11 dimensions of current well-being defined by the "OECD How’s Life?" database.
 Through this project, we seek to reveal nuanced insights into each country’s strengths, weaknesses, and overall performance in improving citizens’ quality of life beyond traditional economic indicators like GDP.

 One primary axis of exploration will be spatial comparison: a dynamic, interactive geographical map will allow users to select and adjust views according to specific well-being dimensions, such as Health, Work-Life Balance, Environmental Quality, or Social Connections.
 By leveraging this visual tool, users can intuitively observe regional patterns, identify clusters of high-performing or struggling countries, and quickly perceive contrasts and similarities across multiple dimensions.